aws-samples/serverless-coffee-workshop/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 1. From the previous section, on the page showing the new workflow, choose **Start execution**.

-2. In the *Start execution* pop-up, enter the following JSON payload, then choose **Start execution**:
+2. In the *Start execution* pop-up, enter the following JSON payload:

 ```
 {